20 years of exploration and discovery by a passionate guide

 It looks good in the photos, but when you're there, it's something else.
 It takes time for the eye to acclimatize to these perspectives, to accept its new relative size, let's say it: tiny..

-And because it's so big, you can come back often without going too far in circles.
+And because it's so big, you can come back often without seeing the same places.

 Here's a small selection of good spots